Qpid client destinations and connection factories can be registered in external JNDI containers, for example, Tomcat JNDI implementation.

 Additionally,

-and AMQDestination
+AMQConnectionFactory, PooledConnectionFactory and AMQDestination (parent of

 javax.naming.Referenceable